Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: The Light Curve

 {\it January 2021:} Fig.~\ref{fig:RecentZoomed12} shows that in early 2021, AT~2016blu experienced multiple closely spaced peaks of varying brightness, somewhat similar to the March 2019 event.
-The second peak is brighter, where AT~2016blu brightened by 2.5 mag.
+The second peak is brighter, where AT~2016blu brightened by 2.6~mag.

-{\it April 2021:} Again similar to the March 2019 event, AT~2016blu experienced multiple fluctuations with approximately similar magnitudes in mid-2021 (Fig.~\ref{fig:RecentZoomed13}).
-ATLAS data shows a spike in April 2021, consistent with the second peak, where AT~2016blu reached $m_R$=17.1 mag.
+{\it April 2021:} Again similar to previous events, AT~2016blu experienced multiple fluctuations with approximately similar magnitudes in mid-2021 (Fig.~\ref{fig:RecentZoomed13}).
+Although the peak observed in May 2021 is slightly brighter than the one in April, we designate the peak in April as the main event because it aligns better with the estimated time of outburst.
+ATLAS data show a spike in April 2021, consistent with the peak, where AT~2016blu reached $m_R=17.1$~mag.

+{\it August 2021:} Later in August, AT~2016blu experienced another outburst right before it became difficult to observe (Fig.~\ref{fig:RecentZoomed13a}).
+During its \nth{16} outburst, AT~2016blu brightened by 1.5~mag.

-{\it December 2021:} In late 2021, AT~2016blu reached $m_R$=17.8 mag.
-It is likely that either the main peak was missed, or the outburst is fainter than the previous events (Fig.~\ref{fig:RecentZoomed14}).
+{\it December 2021:} In late 2021, AT~2016blu reached $m_R=17.3$~mag.
+Fig.~\ref{fig:RecentZoomed14}) shows that AT~2016blu experienced two more fainter peaks subsequently, and one of them is supported by ATLAS data.